moneykit/yodlee-api-client/docs/HoldingsApi.md

 Get Asset Classification List

-The get asset classifications list service is used to get the supported asset classifications. <br>The response includes different classification types like assetClass, country, sector, style, etc., <br>and the values corresponding to each type.<br>
+The get asset classifications list service is used to get the supported asset classifications. <br>The response includes different classification types like assetClass, country, sector, style, etc. and the values corresponding to each type.<br>

 ### Example
 ```python